afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to set mode of file to same as olleh
+Script to execute permissions to all directories